This is an easy grilled shrimp recipe with lots of butter, a splash of basil and lemon. A recipe for Tyler Florence Ultimate Grilled Shrimp.

 - Buy a seafood grill grate so you don’t lose any of those precious shrimp to the fire

 If you’re looking for more grilled shrimp recipes, here are a couple more to take a look at.
 Grilled Shrimp and Mahi Mahi Kabobs with Jalapeno Butter is one of my all time favorites.
-Or Chipotle Grilled Shrimp with cilantro, lime and chipotle aioli.
+Or these Adobo Grilled Shrimp Tacos.